 So what does it take to successfully make progress along this journey towards self-actualization?
 What does it take to progressively make incremental improvements to begin bridging the gap between your self-image and self-ideal?

-First of all it requires a realistic appraisal of yourself and of your own abilities.
-The gap between your current self and your desired self must ultimately be there, however it’s important not to reach for the moon when you haven’t yet began to crawl.
+First of all, it requires a realistic appraisal of yourself and of your own abilities.
+The gap between your current self and your desired self must ultimately be there, however, it’s important not to reach for the moon when you haven’t yet begun to crawl.
 Your self-ideal must be challenging and somewhat out of reach, but not too challenging or too far beyond the realm of possibility.
 Unrealistic expectations will often lead you astray and result in major disappointment.
-In such scenarios the gap will be too significant for your mind to grasp; and as a result there will be little motivation to pursue this ideal version of yourself.
+In such scenarios, the gap will be too significant for your mind to grasp, and as a result, there will be little motivation to pursue this ideal version of yourself.

 Your Self-Ideal and Goal Achievement